JoyMitra/apps-4-vet-med/Aggregator/README.md

 ![alt tag] (https://github.com/santoslab/apps-4-vet-med/blob/gh-pages/Aggregator/img/Agg2.jpg)

 2. press ctrl and Select all the CSV files that are to be aggregated.
-3. Click the “Combine and Save” button and save the file with (Some-Name).CSV (it is recommended to have a (.csv) at the end of the file name else you will have to choose a program to open the file.)
+3. Provide the name of the file (e.g., combined.csv) in which to save the combined data an click on Combine and Save button.
+Always include the .csv suffix in the filename.

 #### To generate an aggregated CSV file with a folder containing CSV files:
 1. Click the button “Browse” under Choose folder